 WHERE MEMORIES MATTER

-Despite a crushing diagnosis, Lou Sr. spent little time knocked down, and instead decided to tackle the disease with the same tenacity that he exhibited in his athletic and professional careers.
-With his family by his side, they committed to fight the disease together.
-Lou Sr. lost his battle to Alzheimer’s disease in early 2016, but his son, Lou Jr., and the entire Holland family, have in his name, created the Louis A. Holland Sr. Professorship in Alzheimer’s disease at the Wisconsin Alzheimer’s Institute (WAI).
+In the face of this difficult diagnosis, Lou Sr. decided to tackle the disease with the same tenacity he exhibited in his athletic and professional careers.
+Sadly, Lou Sr. lost his battle to Alzheimer’s disease in early 2016.
+In tribute to his remarkable legacy, his son, Lou Jr., and the entire Holland family, have created the Louis A. Holland Sr. Professorship in Alzheimer’s disease at the Wisconsin Alzheimer’s Institute (WAI).

 Cynthia Carlsson, MD, MS, is the first recipient of the award.
-Dr. Carlsson is the Associate Director of the WAI and Clinical Core Leader of the Wisconsin ADRC.
-Her overarching goal is to better understand how vascular risk factors contribute to the development and progression of Alzheimer’s disease and how treating these vascular mechanisms may delay or prevent the onset of dementia.
+Dr. Carlsson is the Director of the WAI and Clinical Core Leader of the Wisconsin ADRC.
+Her primary research goal is to better understand how vascular risk factors contribute to the development and progression of Alzheimer’s disease and how treating these vascular mechanisms may delay or prevent the onset of dementia.

-Please join Lou Jr. and his family in advancing a cure through discovery, care and service through your support of the UW Initiative to End Alzheimer’s.
+Please celebrate Lou Holland Sr.’s legacy and join the Holland family in advancing a cure through discovery, care and service through your support of the UW Initiative to End Alzheimer’s.
 Together, we can make a difference!

 “It means everything to me to have Pop’s name associated with this amazing University, and to have this Professorship carry his legacy forward in our fight against Alzheimer’s disease,” said Lou Jr.